opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 ## Pure DP

-[Pure DP](https://en.wikipedia.org/wiki/Differential_privacy) has a single privacy parameter (ε).
-A smaller value for ε indicates better privacy.
+[Pure DP](https://en.wikipedia.org/wiki/Differential_privacy) has a single privacy parameter (ϵ).
+A smaller value for ϵ indicates better privacy.
 The formal definition says that for all neighboring databases
 \\(D_1\\) and \\(D_2\\) and subsets of outputs \\(S\\), a mechanism \\(M\\) satisfies
 \\(\epsilon\\)-DP if: